Chuckame/marlin-console-configurator/README.md

 - output: indicates `Configuration.h` and `Configuration_adv.h`

 # Todo
-- When a constant is disabled (profile) but enabled in output: just prefix with `//` without modifying the line
+- When a constant is disabled (profileProperties) but enabled in output: just prefix with `//` without modifying the line
-- When a constant is disabled (profile) and disabled in output: do nothing
+- When a constant is disabled (profileProperties) and disabled in output: do nothing
-- When a constant is enabled (profile) and enabled in output with same value (or no value for both): do nothing
+- When a constant is enabled (profileProperties) and enabled in output with same value (or no value for both): do nothing
-- When a constant is enabled (profile) with value and enabled in output without value: ERROR
+- When a constant is enabled (profileProperties) with value and enabled in output without value: ERROR
-- When a constant is enabled (profile) without value and enabled in output with value: ERROR
+- When a constant is enabled (profileProperties) without value and enabled in output with value: ERROR
-- When a constant is enabled (profile) but disabled in output: remove the prefix `//` and adjust the value from profile without modifying the rest of the line. `!!` Exception: if the constant contains a value while output have no value: ERROR. `!!` Exception: if the constant have no value while output contains a value: ERROR
+- When a constant is enabled (profileProperties) but disabled in output: remove the prefix `//` and adjust the value from profileProperties without modifying the rest of the line. `!!` Exception: if the constant contains a value while output have no value: ERROR. `!!` Exception: if the constant have no value while output contains a value: ERROR
-- When a constant is not defined in profile while it is in output (enabled or disabled): warn like `Oh, XXX is not defined in profile`
+- When a constant is not defined in profileProperties while it is in output (enabled or disabled): warn like `Oh, XXX is not defined in profileProperties`
-- When a constant is defined in profile (enabled or disabled), while it isn't into output (non-present): ERROR
+- When a constant is defined in profileProperties (enabled or disabled), while it isn't into output (non-present): ERROR
-- Can create a profile.yaml from output
+- Can create a profileProperties.yaml from output
 - Can create a backup.yaml from output

 # Done
 - Regex for parsing constants
-- Design the `profile.yaml`
+- Design the `profileProperties.yaml`